DrSmithFr/go-console/README.md

     <img src="docs/assets/custom-style-tags.png">
 </p>

-> If you need to render a tag literally, escape it with a backslash: \<info> or use the escape() method to escape all the tags included in the given string.
+> If you need to render a tag literally, escape it with a backslash: \<info> or use the escape() method to escape all
+> the tags included in the given string.

 ---

+### Custom color tags

 It is possible to define your own styles using the OutputFormatterStyle